Jin Liqun: Books

 Jin led the translation work of classic banking history The House of Morgan: An American Banking Dynasty and the Rise of Modern Finance and wrote Economic Development: Theories and Practices in collaboration with Nicholas Stern, then chief economist of the European Bank for Reconstruction and Development.
 Jin also published a book An Anthology of English Verse as an editor.

 Personal life

-Jin has a daughter named Keyu Jin, who is now a tenured associate professor of Economics at London School of Economics and Political Science.
+Jin's daughter is Keyu Jin, an associate professor of economics at the London School of Economics and Political Science.